BlackFire26299/catcrawler2/README.md

 ### My Insparation

-### How My game is Diffirent
+### How My Game is Diffirent

 ### Story Plan
 #### Background
-In a vast magical forest that once served as a natural barrier between human and ork lands, until some ancient force was lost.
+Thornvail a vast magical forest that once served as a natural barrier between human and ork lands, until some ancient force was lost.
 The forest is ancient and full of secrets, ruins, puzzles and mysteries.
 It is now under siege by an army of Orks.

 The orks are led by the warlord Brokil the Flame-Eater, who broke the forest's magical barrier.
 In doing so they’ve unleashed wild magic, warping the environment and awakening dangerous creatures.
 Their goal, to conquer and claim the Heart of the Forest, a source of immense power.
 #### First level